This product has been discontinued by the manufacturer. To find a similar product, we suggest reading this guide.

 There are also two microphone inputs.
 Each has a 2-band EQ for full control over the output.
 Once again this is ideal for the performing DJ.
 Whether it’s to layer original vocals or to accommodate speeches at weddings.

 Two headphone connections are also available.
 Both ¼ and ⅛ inch jacks.
 This means that no matter what headphones you own you’ll be able to plug and play without needing extra adapters.
 It also makes it easier when buying new headphones.
-You won’t need to scour every DJ headphones review to determine if you can connect it to your controller.

 The FX section resides at the top of the controller and allows you to control up to 3 different effects at one time.
 You also have the option to set one effect and alter select parameters of that effect.
 Everything feels natural when using the effects.
 Using DJ sound effects is one of the first skill upgrades to your mixing style so it’s nice that Denon has kept this area clean and simple.